CheemsCity/CheemsCity/README.md

 ```
 pip3 install -r requirements.txt
 ```
-5. Check our free courses on github or just have fun with your Robot!
+5. Check our free courses on Git Hub or have fun with your Robot!

 ## Contributing
 If you would like to contribute to the project, awesome!
-Check out the contributing page to get started.
+You can check out the contributing page to get started.

 ## Community
 CheemsCity aims to create a big community around the product; discussion about the project happens on the Discord server!
+Se sei una scuola o un club di robotica e vuoi utilizzare il nostro robot, scrivici pure e potremo aiutarti nella creazione del corso!

 ## Follow Us!
 We're on social media:

 - [Instagram](https://www.instagram.com/cheems.city/) tag us in your post showing your cheems!
 - [Linkedin](https://www.linkedin.com/company/cheemscity/) if you want to discover our serious side!

+Official Email: cheemscity.startup@gmail.com